 The most associated apparatus with rhythmic is of course the ribbon which can capture the imagination of any young girl.
 A gymnast must ensure movements with the 6 metre long ribbon are large, smooth and flowing, with coordination existing as a crucial skill factor.
 Fundamental elements include swings, circles, serpants and spirals, which often provide a number of great visuals.

-Rhythmic gymnastics consists of levels and international competition for individuals as well as providing Multiples and AGG, where girls are able to practise, train and compete with their friends.
+Rhythmic gymnastics consists of levels and international competition for individuals as well as providing Multiples, where girls are able to practise, train and compete with their friends.

-Level 9 and 10 gymnasts are able to compete Nationally at the Australian Championships.
+Level 10 gymnasts are able to compete Nationally at the Australian Championships.

 There are two divisions leading into the International levels.
-Sub Junior (10-11yrs) and Pre Junior (11-12yrs).
+Sub Junior (10-11yrs) and Pre Junior (11-13yrs).

 The two international levels of competition for rhythmic gymnastics is the Junior International division, and the Senior International division, as the highest form of rhythmic competition.

-In multiples, gymnasts are able to compete with their friends in pairs, trios and groups, interacting with eachother via the apparatus'.
-Gymnasts will compete in Categories 1-4 and Open Group, which are divided according to age.
+In multiples, gymnasts are able to compete with their friends in trios and groups, interacting with each other via the apparatus'.
+Gymnasts will compete in Categories 1-5, which are divided according to age.

 To find local Rhythmic Gymnastics programs, 'Start Here' with our NSW club finder!